CPHS/OPHS Glossary of Terms

 Department of Education - The U.S. Department of Education's

-mission is to: Strengthen the Federal commitment to assuring access
+mission is to: Strengthen the Federal commitment to assuring access to

-other instrumentalities of the states, the private sector, public
+of the states, the private sector, public and private nonprofit educational

-organizations, parents, and students to improve the quality of education;
+to improve the quality of education; Encourage the increased involvement

-Encourage the increased involvement of the public, parents, and students
+of the public, parents, and students in Federal education programs; Promote

-and usefulness of education through Federally supported research,
+improvements in the quality and usefulness of education through Federally

-the public.
+Congress, and the public.

-Department of Transportation - The mission of DOT is to serve the United States by ensuring
+Department of Transportation - The mission of DOT is to serve the United States by ensuring a fast,

-of life of the American people, today and into the future.
+the American people, today and into the future.

 Drug: